-On 3 January 2015 the Law of Ukraine on Standardization (the "Standardization Law") of 5 June 2014 came into effect.
-Under the Standardization Law, among the objects that are subject to standardization are the following: 1) materials, components, equipment, systems, their compatibility; 2) rules, procedures, functions, methods, activities or their results, including products, control systems; 3) requirements for terminology, symbols, packaging, marking, labeling, etc. It does not apply to sanitary measures regarding food safety; veterinary, sanitary and phytosanitary measures; construction standards; pharmaceuticals; health care standards; accounting; assessment of property, education and other social standards.
+The current Law of Ukraine on Standardization (the "Standardization Law") came into effect on 3 January 2015.
+Under the Standardization Law, among the objects that are subject to standardization are the following: (i) materials, components, equipment, systems, their compatibility; (ii) rules, procedures, functions, methods, activities or their results, including products, control systems; (iii) requirements for terminology, symbols, packaging, marking, labeling, etc. It does not